chandan01245/Bootstrap-Transformer/README.md

 - **Instant Preview:** Provides an instant preview of the converted code to verify changes.
 - **Copy to Clipboard:** Easy copying of the converted code for quick integration into projects.

+### Technologies Used
+- **HTML:** Provides the basic structure of the web application.
+- **CSS:** Used for styling the application.
+Custom styles are defined in `style.css`.
+- **Bootstrap:** A popular front-end framework used to create responsive and modern web designs.
+- **JavaScript:** Adds interactivity to the application.
+Core logic is handled by `converter.js` and additional functionalities by `script.js`.
+- **CodeMirror:** A versatile text editor implemented in JavaScript for the input and output text areas.

 ## File Structure and Contents

 ### 1. `index.html`